trozware/troznet/content/post/2020/swiftui_mac_big_sur.md

 ### Menus

 Now I had the layout equivalent to what I ended up with after part 1 of my original series, so it was time to explore menus, which are very different.
-In the old style SwiftUI apps which were wrapped in UIKit, the menus were in a storyboard that you could edit.
+In the old style SwiftUI apps which were wrapped in AppKit, the menus were in a storyboard that you could edit.
 Now you add `commands` to the app's `WindowGroup` to alter the menus.

 The easiest way is to add a completely new menu, but it is also possible to insert new menu items after or before certain standard menu items.